locoframework/loco-js-core/README.md

 Loco-JS-Core is a part of the Loco framework.
 It has been extracted from [Loco-JS](https://github.com/locoframework/loco-js) and can be used separately.
 Loco-JS-Core provides a logical structure for JavaScript code.
 This functionality was the origin of the Loco project.
 That's why it received a suffix **Core**.

 Model–view–controller (usually known as MVC) frameworks like [Ruby on Rails](https://rubyonrails.org) are trendy on the back-end.
 The controller's action responds to the user input and converts it to commands for the model or view.
 I wanted to be sure that _"the same"_ controller's action that handles a request on the back-end is also called on the front-end side.
-By "the same" - I mean action with the same name and defined in an (optionally namespaced) controller with the name corresponding to the one on the server-side.
+By "the same" - I mean an action with the same name and defined in a controller with the name corresponding to the one on the server-side.
+Namespacing is optional.

 The preceding clarification is only for the sake of understanding the connection between the front-end and back-end parts of the Loco framework.
 Both parts are loosely coupled in fact when it comes to this functionality.
 To pass controller related information to the front-end, the back-end part uses data attributes of the `<body>` HTML element.
 These attributes can be modified in various ways.
 This is why Loco-JS-Core can be used as a standalone library without a specific back-end companion.